AllGray/AllGray.github.io/source/index.html.md

 Nevertheless, with enough patience and care, a total newbie can assemble this kit by precisely following these build instructions.

-## Skills that will ease the process of assembling the MAKERbuino:
+## Skills That Will Ease the Process of Assembling the MAKERbuino:

 * Basic soldering experience (some preparatory experience)
 * Ability to recognize the basic electronic components

-## What you’ll learn with the MAKERbuino
+## What You’ll Learn With the MAKERbuino

 MAKERbuino’s main goal to educate and motivate you to learn something new or brush the skills you already have.